Photo by The Manor at Camp John Hay Baguio

 Meanwhile, Kawit town also hosts Maytinis Festival every Christmas Eve.
 The event stages a dramatic re-enactment of the Virgin Mary and Joseph’s “Panunuluyan.”
 There are also floats reimagining biblical scenes.

-You find that in different parts of the Philippines, Christmas decorations boast a mix of abundant creativity and vibrant culture.
-One of the most popular attractions during this time of the year is Ayala Triangle’s Festival of Lights in Makati City.
+You'll find that in different parts of the Philippines, Christmas decorations boast a mix of abundant creativity and vibrant culture.
+One of the most popular attractions during December in the Philippines and Metro Manila is Ayala Triangle’s Festival of Lights in Makati City.

 The unique lights show dancing to joyful Christmas medleys is a highly-anticipated attraction in Makati not just with locals, who have made it a holiday tradition to see, but for travelers as well.

 The business district of Makati isn’t all towering corporate offices.
 Look at the right places or book the right tours to help you learn more about the district and the neat activities you can do while you’re there.
 There are so many things to do in Makati!